 How To Apply

-If you are interested in applying for this program, please email Corinne Beverly firstname.lastname@example.org at the Study Abroad Office right away so that she puts you on the program mailing list and you get all the updates on the program.
-The official online TAMU Study Abroad application for the program will open in Fall 2018.
+If you are interested in applying for this program, please email Amaris Vazquez firstname.lastname@example.org at the Education Abroad Office right away so that she puts you on the program mailing list and you get all the updates on the program.
+The official online TAMU Study Abroad application for the program will open in Fall 2020.

 Financial Aid and Scholarships

 Additional scholarships specifically for study abroad will be made available starting in Fall 2018.
-For more information contact Corinne Beverly (email@example.com) at the Study Abroad Office.
+For more information contact Amaris Vazquez email@example.com at the Education Abroad Office.

 The following costs are based on schedules from previous semesters and are intended for general guidelines only.